TritonDataCenter/sdc-vm-agent/README.md

 ## Testing

-To run the vm-agent tests, go to the GZ and:
+To run the vm-agent tests, run the following from the GZ on an SDC node (HN or CN) with vm-agent installed:

     cd /opt/smartdc/agents/lib/node_modules/vm-agent
     ./runtests